 The Directive provides for a practical framework to exchange information - i.e. standard forms for exchanging information on request and spontaneously, as well as computerised formats for the automatic exchange of information – secured electronic channels for the exchange of information and a central directory for storing and sharing information on cross-border tax rulings, advance pricing arrangements and tax planning schemes.
 Member States are also required to provide a feedback to each other on the use of information received, and to examine together with the Commission how well the Directive supports the administrative cooperation.

-The Directive provides for other means of administrative cooperation such as the presence of officials of a Member State in the offices of the tax authorities of another Member State or during administrative enquiries carried out therein.
+Other Forms of Administrative Cooperation: The Directive provides for other means of administrative cooperation such as the presence of officials of a Member State in the offices of the tax authorities of another Member State or during administrative enquiries carried out therein.
 It also covers simultaneous controls allowing two or more Member States to conduct simultaneous controls of person(s) of common or complementary interest, requests for notifying tax instruments and decisions issued by the authority of another Member State.

-Evolution of the Directive on Administrative Cooperation: the Directive 2011/16/EU repealed and replaced Directive 77/799/EEC, which first established the legal basis for administrative cooperation in the field of direct taxation in Europe.
+The Directive 2011/16/EU repealed and replaced Directive 77/799/EEC, which first established the legal basis for administrative cooperation in the field of direct taxation in Europe.
 The very first experience in exchanging information automatically between EU Member States came from the Directive 2003/48/EC known as the Savings Directive, which was repealed as it was superceded by parts of Directive 2014/107/EU.

 Since its adoption the original Directive 2011/16/EU has been amended five times, with the aim of strengthening the administrative cooperation among Member States.